 Here’s an example of how the funnel may look like, complete with the different stages of your customer journey and content types through-the-funnel.

-There are various ways to use social media platforms like Facebook, Instagram, YouTube, LinkedIn, or Pinterest to propel online sales through the different stages of the marketing funnel.
+There are various ways to use social media platforms like Facebook, Instagram, TikTok, YouTube, LinkedIn, or Pinterest to propel online sales through the different stages of the marketing funnel.

 #1 Build Brand Awareness and Interest

 Trying to launch a new brand in a crowded consumer market?
 The first thing you need to do is to build your brand.